RunestoneInteractive/RunestoneServer/pip/source/Assignments/assignments.rst

 **Due:** **Friday, January 31, 5 pm**

 **Instructions:** Write the code you want to save in the provided boxes, and click **save** for each one.
 The last code you have saved for each one by the deadline is what will be graded.

-1. (5 points) Old McDonald had a farm, he records the animals on his farm in a dictionary called 'animals'.
+1. (6 points) Old McDonald had a farm.
+He records the animals on his farm in a dictionary called 'animals'.
 In this problem help Old McDonald manage his farm animals.
+Be sure to answer all six parts, a-f.

    .. actex:: ps_3_1